Best gravel shoes 2025: All the best options for every kind of gravel cycling

 Reasons to avoid

 The fit is truly sublime.
 The heel cup is tenacious, the forefoot wider than previous generations, and the dual Boa closure means you get a shoe that feels more of an extension of your body than any other I've tried.
 Heel cups on Specialized shoes, especially top-end options, are always good, but also made of very stiff material that doesn't always play nicely with ankles.
-Here the dropped outer ankle area keeps things comfortable when you're throwing the bike from side to side, or over rough ground.
+Here, the dropped outer ankle area keeps things comfortable when you're throwing the bike from side to side, or over rough ground.

 These are a race shoe though, essentially a gravel copy of the S-Works Torch, and that distinction is more important off-road than it would be on the tarmac; I wouldn't want to walk off-road for extended periods in these any more than I'd want to walk for ages in road cleats.
 The outsole is essentially there to allow you to walk to and from your bike.
-If you want a race-facing shoe that you can actually walk in go for the Empire VR90, or the Vento Ferox carbon if you've got narrow feet.
+If you want a race-facing shoe that you can actually walk in go for the Vento Ferox carbon if you've got narrow feet.

 Best value